tatmanblue/tatmanblue/README.md

 ### Hi there 👋
 I'm an engineer who's primary hobbies are programming for Unity and Dotnet.
 I also have interests in SSI and blockchain.

-Several of my most active projects are private due to the fact I am pulishing the artifacts of the code and are commerical in nature.
+Several of my most active projects are private due to the fact I am publishing the artifacts and are commerical in nature.
 For those repos, a public repo with public information may also exist.
 And, I will entertain access to the private repos via a signed NDA agreement on an as needed basis.
 In particular:
 - [Max Capacity](https://github.com/tatmanblue/max-capacity.pub)
 - [Pitcairn Island](https://github.com/tatmanblue/Pitcairn-Island.pub)
 - Unity projects shared with Max Capacity and Pitcairn Island